 In general, however, economists agree that a recent dip in commodity prices, driven by a surplus of corn, soybeans and milk, has pushed the farmers’ share down in the short-term.
 There has also been a separate, long-term erosion of that share over the second half of the last century, thanks to growing consumer demand for convenient, ready-to-eat foods.

-According to USDA, just over half of all consumer food dollars are spent at restaurants, cafes and other food service places, compared to 44.3 percent in 1994.
+According to USDA, just over half of all consumer food dollars is spent at restaurants, cafes and other food-service places, compared to 44.3 percent in 1994.
 Farmers receive a smaller share of away-from-home “food dollars” — roughly 2.4 cents, on average — because the price of restaurant meals includes additional preparation, service and marketing.

 “That was the other shoe to drop,” said John Newton, the director of market intelligence at the American Farm Bureau Federation.
 “The on-the-go consumer leads to farmers getting a smaller share of the food total.”

-On top of that, over the past decades, Americans have also embraced an incredible range of processed and prepared foods, from frozen pizzas and rotisserie chickens to meal-replacement bars, meal kits and riced vegetables.
+On top of that, over the past decades, Americans have embraced a huge range of processed and prepared foods, including frozen pizzas and rotisserie chickens, meal-replacement bars, meal kits and riced vegetables.
 That trend is likely to accelerate, USDA predicts, because millennials buy proportionally more prepared foods than past generations.

 While Canning has not studied the long-term effects of processed foods on farmers’ share of food spending, he said he suspects it represents a significant “structural change.”
 He points to the popularity of pre-husked, shrink-wrapped sweet corn, which costs three to four times the price of corn consumers shuck themselves.

 Farmers get only 16 to 17 cents of each dollar spent on that corn.
 They might get 60 cents of the old-fashioned version.